Frequently Asked Questions Relating To Acupuncture

 Are there any side effects from homeopathic remedies?

-Generally no -however homeopathic remedies are energised medicines and should only be given in consultation with a veterinary surgeon.
+Generally no -however homeopathic remedies should only be given in consultation with a veterinary surgeon.

 Integrating Conventional Medicine with Holistic Therapies